Legal Notice

 The teachers’ union is asking for an increase in salary that keeps up with the cost of living, requesting a 4.5% increase this year, and 4% next year.

 More importantly, the union is asking for fully funded healthcare, including the popular Kaiser plan.
-According to the California Teachers Association (CTA), some Natomas educators must pay over $1,700 monthly out-of-pocket just to keep their families safe and covered.
+According to the union, some Natomas educators must pay over $1,700 monthly out-of-pocket for family coverage.

 Documented District Offer

-According to the district’s negotiation updates, NUSD has offered a total raise of 4%, spread out over 2 years.
-For healthcare, they have offered to fund only the Western Health Advantage plan, being the absolute cheapest option and one that many teachers and their doctors do not use.
+According to the district’s negotiation updates, NUSD has offered a total raise of 4% spread over 2 years.
+For healthcare, they have offered to fund only the Western Health Advantage plan, citing fiscal sustainability.

 Comparative Analysis